35 Top Fishing Lakes in Texas: Expert Guide (July 2026)

 Coastal Bend Area Lakes (Region 6)

 The Coastal Bend region bridges freshwater and saltwater fishing opportunities.
 Lake Corpus Christi and Coleto Creek Reservoir offer excellent bass fishing with the added bonus of saltwater species during certain conditions.
+The mild coastal climate keeps fish active throughout the year.

 Texas Bass Fishing Records: Trophy Lakes That Made History